scala/scala-lang/blog/_posts/2016-05-06-multiversal-equality.md

     trait Eq[-T, -U]

-That is, `Eq` is a pure marker trait two type parameters and without any members.
+That is, `Eq` is a pure marker trait with two type parameters and without any members.
 Developers can define equality classes by giving implicit `Eq` instances.
 Here is a simple one: